creativepragmatics/DataSourcerer/README.md

 >
 > — Inigo Montoya, The Princess Bride, on Vizzini's use of the word ~"idiomatic"~ "inconceivable".

 Classes whose name starts with `Idiomatic` have behavior encoded that might or might not suit your needs.
+If an idiomatic class doesn't have the required behavior, it can be subclassed or just copy/pasted/changed.

 For example: The [IdiomaticCollectionViewDatasource](DataSourcerer/Classes/List-UIKit/IdiomaticCollectionViewDatasource.swift) expects its items to conform to `IdiomaticListItem` which has to implement `loadingCell`, `noResultsCell`, and `errorCell(_)`.
-Doing so, the CollectionViewDatasource itself is able to decide when it will show the loading state, or a "no results" text, keeping configuration to a minimum.
+Doing so, the CollectionViewDatasource itself is able to decide when it will show the loading state, or a "no results" text, taking that load off your shoulders.

 If your use case is more complex than that, you will want to implement your own `UICollectionViewDataSource`.
 You might still be able to use [IdiomaticListViewDatasourceCore](DataSourcerer/Classes/List/IdiomaticListViewDatasourceCore.swift) and profit from the builder pattern implemented there.